- Major work means changes to journeys on the West Coast main line

 - Merseyrail platform upgrades: between Sunday 7 April and Tuesday 23 April, station platforms and track will be remodelled between Bidston to West Kirby on the Merseyrail network to prepare for the arrival of new, state-of-the-art trains in 2020.

-- Manchester Victoria to Stalybridge: work to install telecommunications cabling and overhead line work taking place between Saturday 20 and Easter Monday.
+- Manchester Victoria to Stalybridge: continuing work on the electrification project between Manchester Victoria and Stalybridge, with work to install telecommunications cabling and overhead line work taking place between Saturday 20 April and Easter Monday.

-Look ahead to early May bank holiday engineering work: Saturday 4 May to Monday 6 May
+Look ahead to early May bank holiday – Saturday 4 May to Monday 6 May